p0dyakov/flutter_interview/README_EN.md

 The `platform channel` is a two—way communication channel between the dart code and the native, which combines the channel name and codec to encode messages into binary form and back.
 The calls are asynchronous.
 Each channel must have a unique identifier.

-`Message channels' are platform channels designed for messaging between native code and a flutter application.
+`Message channels` are platform channels designed for messaging between native code and a flutter application.
 `Message codecs`:
 - `BinaryCodec` By implementing identifier mapping in byte buffers, this codec allows you to enjoy the convenience of channel objects in cases where you do not need encoding/decoding.
 Dart message channels with this codec are of the BasicMessageChannel<ByteData> type.
 - `JSONMessageCodec` Works with "JSON-like" values (strings, numbers, boolean values, null, lists of these values and key string maps with this data).
 Lists and maps are heterogeneous and can be nested inside each other.
 During encoding, the values are converted to JSON strings and then to bytes using UTF-8.
 Dart message channels are of the BasicMessageChannel<dynamic> type with this codec.
 - `StandardMessageCodec` Works with slightly more generalized values than the JSON codec, also supporting homogeneous data buffers (Uint8List, Int32List, Int64List, Float64List) and maps with non-string keys.
 Number processing differs from JSON in that Dart integers arrive on the platform as 32- or 64-bit signed integers, depending on the value never as floating-point numbers.
 The values are encoded in a special, fairly compact and extensible binary format.
 The standard codec is intended to be the default choice for the communication channel in Flutter.
 As for JSON, Dart message channels created using the standard codec are of the BasicMessageChannel<dynamic> type.

-`Method channels' are platform channels designed to call native code from a flutter application.
+`Method channels` are platform channels designed to call native code from a flutter application.
 `Method codecs`:
-- `StandardMethodCodec` delegates encoding of payload values to `StandardMessageCodec'.
+- `StandardMethodCodec` delegates encoding of payload values to `StandardMessageCodec`.
 Since the latter is extensible, the same can be said about the former.
-- `JSONMethodCodec` delegates encoding of payload values to 'JSONMessageCodec'.
+- `JSONMethodCodec` delegates encoding of payload values to `JSONMessageCodec`.

-`Event channels' are specialized platform channels designed to be used in the case of representing Flutter platform events as a Dart stream.
+`Event channels` are specialized platform channels designed to be used in the case of representing Flutter platform events as a Dart stream.
 It works like a regular `Stream`

 ---
 <!-- TOC --><a name="build-modes"></a>
 ### Build Modes
 - `Debug` (`JIT`) for development
-- `Release' (`AOT`) to publish the application
+- `Release` (`AOT`) to publish the application
 - `Profile` (`AOT`) for performance analysis

 ---